Rivervale Reviews the New 2019 BMW 3 Series

 Since the last model failed to drive like a proper sports Saloon, BMW decided to develop a new suspension set up called the “lift-related dampers”, which come as standard on both models.
 Each model gets primary and secondary springs, as well as hydraulic bump stops, which allow drivers to have a more controlled and comfortable ride whilst on the road.
 The high-performance M3 model gets a stiffer, 10-mm version of the same system, including 18-inch alloy wheels, and many other new exciting features.

 The starting price for the BMW 3 Series is £32,445.
 A plug-in Hybrid (PHEV) and high-performance M3 model is set to join the range in July, with prices starting from under £40,000.
+If you would like to discuss 3 series leasing options with an Account Manager - request a callback today.

 What are your thoughts of the new BMW 3 Series?
 Have your say in the comment section below.